girlscript/winter-of-contributing/DSA/6.1 Trees/Binary_Search_Tree/Binary_Search_Tree.md

 	return root;
 }

-//To search an element in BST
-bool Search(BstNode* root, int data) {
+//Function to search an element in BST bool Search(BstNode* root, int data) {
 	if(root == NULL) {
 		return false;